ADCS - Privilege Escalation as a Service

 PIVert certificate integration

-Protection from attacks
+Protection against attacks

 Configuration

-Applicant name AD
+Create subject name from AD

-Create requester name from AD
+Create subject name from AD

-Furthermore, when setting the application guidelines to define the purpose of use: Select only those in a certificate that are necessary for the intended use.
-Different templates must be created for different fields of application.
+Furthermore, when determining the application guidelines for defining the intended use, only select those in a certificate that are necessary for the intended use.
+Different templates are to be created for different fields of application.

 Certificate request pending at ADCS